new-production-institute/Injection-Molding-Using-Resin-Based-3D-Printing/Manufacturing Injection Molds with an MSLA 3D-Printer.md

 4. **Prepare the Printer**
    - Fill the resin vat with the chosen resin.
    - Level the build plate if necessary.
+These [leveling prints](https://cults3d.com/en/3d-model/tool/j3d-tech-s-bed-of-calibration) and [this video](https://www.youtube.com/watch?v=vUhc_F2-7YA&t=77s) are everything you need to do that properly.

 5. **Print the Mold**
    - Start the print and monitor the first layers to ensure adhesion.